amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 `console.log('payload: '+JSON.stringify(payload))`

 in the /store/index.js function.
+To see it you should open the console tab in the inspector of your chrome or other browser.
-Of course you can use it for many other debugging, but remember you cannot use it with req.body in the db.js file!
+Of course you can use console for many other debugging, but remember you cannot use it with req.body in the db.js file!